EdMarzal97/EdMarzal97/README.md

 From designing the databases and the UI following the best practices for guarantee the best user experience posible (UX) to deploying and managing the app using Cloud technologies like Amazon web services(AWS) or Azure.
 I'm a software engineer specialized in C#, JavaScript and Typescript with more than 5 years of professional experience in end to end development 💻.

-🚀 Technologies : Javascript, C#, Typescript, React, Next.js, .NET Framework, ASP.NET Core.
+🚀 Technologies : Javascript, Python, Typescript, React, Next.js, Node.js, Nest.js, Django, Flask, FastAPI.

 💡&nbsp; I’m interested in explore and learn new technologies.\